coolboyvaibhav/verilog_vs_code/README.md

  Important Note: Please use variables Nw and Qw as the output interface of registers N and Q respectively inside div_datapath module.
 This is essential for the verification of your design using the configured testbench.

+# ESDCS lab
+## 8 bit ripple carry adder
+file name : adder.v

+## 8 bit counter
+file name : counter.v
+In the next part of this tutorial, we compile and simulate an 8-bit counter design with design and testbench modules specified in separate Verilog source files.
+We also view the simulation waveforms.
+Create a file named counter.v with the following content: module counter (out, CLK, RST_N);

+# FPGA Questions
+## Exercise 1
+file name : ripple_adder_4bit.v

+Write a Verilog gate level model for a 4-bit ripple adder.
+Do the functional and timing simulation.
+Analyze which input takes maximum delay and give it in testbench along with few other inputs and show the post-routing timing delays in report.
+Target Device is Xilinx Artix-7 XC7A35T- ICPG236C (Family Artix-7, Part XC7A35T, Package CPG236, Speed Grade -1

+$ Sum = x' y' z+x' yz+xy' z'+xyz $

+$ Carry = xy+xz+yz $